 Even though the FDA says it has no "confirmed serious" cases of the spread of the toxin to other parts of the body when Botox has been used at the recommended dose for treatments, they still make a special note of the symptoms to watch for.

 They say that the spread of toxins away from the injection site may create these symptoms: overall body muscle weakness, double or blurred vision, drooping eyelids, loss of voice, trouble speaking, loss of bladder control, trouble breathing and trouble swallowing.

-And what about food poisoning - isn’t that what botulism is?
-Oh wait here it is - botox injection for migraine can also cause flu like symptoms as side effects.
+And what about food poisoning... isn’t that what botulism is?
+Botox injection for migraine can also cause flu like symptoms as side effects.